AMWA-TV/ms-05-01/docs/Control Model.md

 These rules are:

-1. New classes must be defined by inheritance from existing ones.
+1. New classes are defined by inheritance from existing ones.

 1. A new ("child") class must implement all the properties, methods, and events of the class ("parent") from which it inherits.